TISUnion/PrimeBackup/docs/feature/database_maintain.md

 ### Invalid Data Cleanup

-Prune useless stuffs as orphaned objects in the database
+Prune useless objects such as orphaned objects in the database

 ```
 !!pb database prune